Airports in Pakistan

 Dalbandin Airport

 At Dalbandin, in the Balochistan region of Pakistan, there is a small domestic airport named Dalbandin Airport.
 The airport is about 3 kilometers or 2 miles south of the city’s center, on the N 40.
 The Pakistan Civil Aviation Authority manages it.
 3.5 kilometers south of Dalbandin Railway Station is where you find the airport.
 On the significant route N-40, there is an access road.
-For the return trip, kindly take a car, taxi, or tuk-tuk (rickshaw).
+For the return, kindly use a taxi or tuk-tuk (rickshaw).

 The airport in Dera Ismail Khan is smaller than the others in Pakistan because it primarily serves residents of that city.
 Only smaller aircraft, like Fokker and ATRs, are permitted at the airport.
 Larger aircraft like Boeing and Airbus cannot be accommodated at this time by the airport.
 Currently, there is only one runway.